jsmit8/Modules-for-NMP-MAP672-Course/module-10/lesson-10.md

 ![Un-styled HTML content for a single portfolio project entry](lesson-10-graphics/content-un-styled.png)
 **Figure 04.** Un-styled HTML content for a single portfolio project entry.

 We've provided a relative link here to a file named *oceans-depth.png*, which resides in a directory named *images*.
 This is the low-res image we created for displaying within the page.
 We also want to give the user to see our larger map.
-Let's consider storing such images within another sub directory of this repository we'll name *maps*.
+Let's consider storing such images within another subdirectory of this repository we'll name *maps*.
 Create this directory and then copy the full resolution images you'll like to share into this directory.
 We can then update the HTML so that the user can click on some link text and download the file.

 Update the line with the link to your map to do this.
 In this example, there is a file named *ocean-depth.pdf* within a directory named *maps*:

 `<li>See the map: <a href="maps/ocean-depth.pdf">Depth of the oceans</a></li>`

-Also, it's a good idea to give the user multiple links to access your map (you really want them to click on the link and check it out!).
+Also, it's a good idea to give the user multiple links to access your map (you want them to click on the link and check it out!).
 So, we'll also wrap both the image of our map and the map title content within our `<h3></h3>` tags in `<a></a>` tags as well.
 We can also use the HTML attribute `target="_blank"` to open the map in a new page (or download it), so the user isn't directed away from our web page.

 ```html
 <section>